 University of Mobile

 The University of Mobile was ranked #1 Best Regional Colleges in the South for Veterans and #5 Best Regional Liberal Arts Colleges in the South by U.S. News and World Report for 2018.
-This school has over 1,400 students and a 13 to 1 student-to-faculty ratio.
+This school had over 1,400 students and a 13 to 1 student-to-faculty ratio, according to NCES in 2016.
 Students can pursue associate's, bachelor's or master's degree programs in a variety of areas, including graphic design, social welfare, finance, church ministry, education, music, sport ministry, marine science and psychology.
 Students wishing to develop their spiritual lives can attend weekly chapel and participate in campus ministries like youth hostel missions, a hands-on city ministry program and volunteer projects in local neighborhoods.

 Huntsville Bible College

-Faulkner University offers one of the top law schools in Alabama and has more than 30 student organizations, 20 intramural sports teams and 10 intercollegiate sports teams for student participation.
+Faulkner University has one of the three ABA-accredited law schools in Alabama.
+This university also has more than 30 student organizations, 20 intramural sports teams and 10 intercollegiate sports teams for student participation.
 Students can grow spiritually by attending daily chapel services, Bible classes and campus devotionals, as well as participating in missions trips and community service programs.
 Faulkner offers associate's, bachelor's, master's and doctoral degree programs in a wide range of areas, including criminal justice, informatics, math, biochemistry, accounting, psychology, education and business.
-The school had close to 2,600 undergraduate students and 700 graduate students, as of 2016.
+NCES reports that the school had close to 2,600 undergraduate students and 700 graduate students, as of 2016.